pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

 - In `Discord-Bot` folder, add a `README.md` file.
 Document the following:
   - Setup
-    - how to get an API
+    - how to get an API token
     - where to put it to work with the code
     - dependencies (what packages need to be installed to run the code)
   - Usage